Go Backpacking

 Transportation

-Taxis in Hanoi are notorious for ripping customers off and giving threats to get more money; everyone seems to have a story.
+Taxis in Hanoi are notorious for ripping customers off and making threats to get more money; everyone seems to have a story.
 When I was in Hanoi, I avoided taxis.

-Buses are incredibly affordable at less than $0.25 (4,000 VND) per ride and go around the entire city.
+Buses are incredibly affordable, costing less than $0.25 (4,000 VND) per ride, and they go all around the city.

-For those who join Hanoi's motorcycle madness, motorbikes can be rented for about $5 (120,000 VND) daily.
+For those who join Hanoi's motorcycle madness, motorbikes can be rented for about $5 (120,000 VND) daily, though long-term backpackers may prefer to buy a motorbike in Hanoi before heading south.

 Buses usually cost about $1.50 (37,000 VND) per hour for traveling throughout Vietnam, depending on where you are headed.